build-on-aws/content/posts/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

     List items in shopping cart.
     """
     try:
- **sleep(*3*****)
-**
+ sleep(3)

 ```

 After you make the changes, deploy them with the command:  **make backend**

 Now, start the frontend web server on your local machine if it isn’t started already:  **make frontend-serve**.

 Next, proceed to the web interface at http://localhost:8080.
 Make sure you are logged in and refresh the page a few times.
-The page should take a bit longer to load because of your 3 second sleep.
+The page should take a bit longer to load because of your 3-second sleep.

 Next, proceed to the AWS X-Ray Service map in the CloudWatch console and select the SlowRegisteredUsers X-Ray group: